AMSP-04/NETN-MRM/NETN-MRM.md

 ### Purpose

-The purpose of NETN-MRM is to support federations where models are represented at multiple levels of resolution and where the level of resolution can change dynamically during simulation.
+The purpose of NETN-MRM is to support federations where models are represented at multiple levels of resolution and where the level of resolution can change dynamically during a simulation.

 The NETN-MRM FOM module provides a standard interface and protocol for conducting negotiated and coordinated aggregation and disaggregation of simulated units and entities.